d12frosted/elpa-mirror/melpa/igist-readme.txt

 Usage

- `igist-dispatch' - to invoke transient popup with the list of available commands
+ `igist-dispatch' - Invoke transient menu with the list of available commands.

 Tabulated display:

-M-x `igist-list-gists' - to display your gists as table.
+M-x `igist-list-gists' - Display your gists as table.
-M-x `igist-list-other-user-gists' - to display public gists of any user.
+M-x `igist-list-other-user-gists' - Display public gists of any user.
-M-x `igist-explore-public-gists' - List public gists sorted by most recently updated to least recently updated.
+M-x `igist-explore-public-gists' - List public gists sorted.

 Completions display:

-M-x `igist-edit-list' - Read user gists in minibuffer and open it in edit buffer.
+M-x `igist-edit-list' Read Gist to edit from the minibuffer.

 ; Create commands:

 M-x `igist-create-new-gist'
      Create the editable gist buffer with the content of the current buffer.

-M-x `igist-new-gist-from-buffer' (&rest _ignore)
+M-x `igist-new-gist-from-buffer'
      Setup new gist buffer whole buffer contents.

 M-x `igist-list-add-file'